Back from the Dead (film): Plot

 Mr. Bradley asks Kate to come see him.
 He tells her that he has left the devil cult and will help her bring Mandy back.
 But Mrs. Bradley threatens Kate, saying, "There are secret ways of causing pain - pain that will end in death."
 Kate is quite ill by the time she gets home, but John arrives and his feelings for Kate break Mrs. Bradley's curse.

 John tells Kate his secret shame - that he feels responsible for Felicia's death.
 After a party, he found her hiding in his car.
 They stopped near the cliffs overlooking the sea and quarreled.
 Felicia said that she'd kill herself if John didn't submit to her advances.
 An angry John told her that if she wanted to die, they were in a good place for it.
 Felicia got out and started backing toward the edge of the cliff.
 John tried to stop her but she fell to her death on the rocks below.

-The Bradley's housekeeper, Agnes (Jeanne Bates), calls Dick in a panic.
+The Bradley's housekeeper, Agnes, calls Dick in a panic.
 Dick, Felicia and Kate rush to the Bradley's house, where they find them both dead.
 Mrs. Bradley had killed Mr. Bradley but then died from a spell cast on her by Renault.
 Dick and Kate take Felicia home and lock her in her room.
 But she escapes after convincing Kate that she's really Mandy and then knocking Kate unconscious.
 Felicia goes to Renault and tells him that they have to act quickly or Mandy will return and reclaim the body they're sharing.

 Nancy tells Dick, Kate and John that Renault will sacrifice Molly to keep Felicia alive.
 They all rush to Renault's to stop him.
 Dick and John wrestle a knife away from Renault but then Nancy, holding a pistol, yells at them to let Renault go.
 Nancy leads Renault outside and shoots him.
 Felicia has a seizure and the others take her home.

 When she awakens, she is Mandy again and thinks that she has had an odd dream.
 Kate says that Mandy must never learn the truth about Felicia, while John asks rhetorically, "Will anyone ever?"